TelisK/business-tools/README.md

 # BizTools

-A Django web application for managing store income and expenses with ML-powered predictions.
+A Django web application for managing store income and expenses with ML-powered predictions and AI features.

 ## About

 This is my first real-life project.
-I've built several apps, but this is the first one I'm actually using and deploying.
+I've built several small apps, but this is the first one I'm actually using and deploying.
 I created it to help my family business track their income and expenses efficiently.
 I plan to add more features over time.
-It's currently running on a small server in my living room and has a lot of room for improvement, but it's a solid foundation to build on.

 **Note:** The application interface is in Greek, designed for Greek-speaking users.